-Participants in the Atlas retirement plan (the "Atlas Plan") may contribute a portion of their annual compensation to a 401(k) plan on a pre-tax basis, subject to aggregate limits under the Code.
+Participants in our retirement plan may contribute a portion of their annual compensation to a 401(k) plan on a pre-tax basis, subject to aggregate limits under the Code.
 In addition to 401(k) contributions, participants may contribute a portion of their eligible compensation to a 401(m) plan on an after-tax basis.
-We provide on behalf of participants in the Atlas Plan, who make elective compensation deferrals, a matching contribution subject to certain limitations.
-Employee contributions in the Atlas Plan are vested at all times and our matching contributions are subject to a three-year cliff vesting provision.
-We recognized compensation expense associated with the Atlas Plan matching contributions totaling \$5.2 million in 2010, \$4.8 million in 2009 and \$5.7 million in 2008.
+We provide on behalf of participants in the plan, who make elective compensation deferrals, a matching contribution subject to certain limitations.
+Employee contributions in the plan are vested at all times and our matching contributions are subject to a three-year cliff vesting provision, except for employees who are represented by the SCBA who are subject to a three-year graded vesting provision.
+We recognized compensation expense associated with the plan matching contributions totaling \$6.7 million in 2011, \$5.2 million in 2010 and \$4.8 million in 2009.